-In 2022, there were 326 Pharmacies in the region, 87 in the SALHN region, 152 in CALHN region, 87 in NALHN region (APHN 2022d).
+In 2023 there were 385 Pharmacies in the region, 103 in the SALHN region, 181 in the CALHN region and 101 in the NALHN region (APHN 2023c).

 Community pharmacists

 Pharmacists' main role in the primary care sector is to prepare, dispense and provide advice on medicines (Swerissen et al. 2018).
 In South Australia, community pharmacists can also provide COVID-19 vaccines included on the TGA Australian Register of Therapeutic Goods, as well as vaccinations for Influenza, Diphtheria-tetanus-pertussis (dTpa) and Measles-mumps-rubella (MMR) to eligible people (NCIRS 2021a, 2021b).